top of page

 Karen returned to the NICU in 2015 to give back in a variety of volunteer roles.
 She hosted a weekly peer support drop-in program, became a family partner in Sunnybrook's quality improvement work with the Vermont Oxford Network, joined the NICU Family Advisory Committee (FAC), and spoke about the family experience at staff orientation and at conferences.

-Since 2018 Karen has been part of Sunnybrook's NICU staff, in the role of Family Support Specialist.
-She helps the NICU team deliver a program of peer and mental health support, education, and practical assistance to NICU families.
+From 2018-2024 Karen was part of Sunnybrook's NICU staff, in the role of Family Support Specialist.
+She helped the NICU team deliver a program of peer and mental health support, education, and practical assistance to NICU families.
 Karen is the chair of the FAC and also assists in designing and implementing quality improvement initiatives.

 Mentorship and peer support helped Karen get involved as a parent partner and she is committed to helping NICU parent partners across Canada share their knowledge and experience with one another, to help current and future NICU families in their journey.
 Karen is the director of CPBF's Parent Partner Network, which connects graduate parents across Canada who are involved in NICU work.